-So if you’re looking for alternatives to mulch to get away from its downsides, check out the list below.
+So if you’ve asked “what can I use instead of much for landscaping?” and are looking for alternatives to mulch to get away from its downsides, check out the list below.

 1. Pea Gravel